Current as of May 2018 | Download print version (in PDF)

-It should also be noted that while in theory there are significant tax incentives in the various income tax laws, the process of applying for a tax benefit is unclear and inconsistent.
+While in theory there are significant tax incentives in the various income tax laws, the process of applying for a tax benefit is unclear and inconsistent.
 Only a small number of NPOs have applied and been approved to provide receipts to donors for tax exemption purposes.
 Moreover, tax offices and individual donors often are not aware of the tax exemption laws or are unsure about how to apply them.
 In addition, these tax incentives can only be enjoyed by legally registered NPOs, not informal NPOs.
-Informal NPOs, such as those registered as businesses, do not enjoy these incentives and must pay an additional business tax of 5.5% on their income.
+Informal NPOs, such as those registered as businesses, do not enjoy these incentives and must pay an additional business tax on their income.

 China subjects certain sales of goods and services to Business Tax (which relates to provision of services) and VAT (which relates to sales of goods), and offers few exemptions.

-The general Business Tax law exempts NPOs and other entities that engage in nursing, medical, educational, cultural, or religious activities, or activities in which services are performed by the disabled [Interim Regulations on the Business Tax, Art.
-6].
+The general Business Tax law exempts NPOs and other entities that engage in nursing, medical, educational, cultural, or religious activities, or activities in which services are performed by the disabled (Interim Regulations on the Business Tax Article 6).

 Goods sold within China or goods imported from abroad are subject to VAT.
 The Interim Regulations on the Value Added Tax exempts from VAT goods for scientific research, experimentation, and education; antique books; and goods imported by organizations of the disabled to be used specifically for the disabled.
 Imported goods donated by foreign governments and international organizations are also exempt from the VAT under Article 16.

-Certain donations are also exempt from customs duties and VAT [Public Welfare Donations Law, Art.
-26].
+Certain other donations are also exempt from customs duties and VAT (Public Welfare Donations Law Article 26).
 In 2001, the Ministry of Finance, the State Administration of Taxation, and the Customs General Administration jointly issued the Interim Methods of Customs Duties Exemption of Donated Goods for the Purposes of Poverty Relief or Charity.
-This exemption applies to goods donated by people outside China that are accepted by the government or by "Social Organizations established with the permission of competent departments of the State Council, whose purposes are humanitarian, poverty relief or charity" [Public Welfare Donations Law, Art.
-5].
-The Customs General Administration enacted implementing rules, under which the exemption applies only to several national-level social organizations, including the Red Cross Society of China, the All-China Women's Federation, the China Disabled People's Federation, the China Charity Federation, the China Primary Health Care Foundation, and the Soong Ching Ling Foundation.
+This exemption applies to goods donated by people outside China that are accepted by the government or by “Social Organizations established with the permission of competent departments of the State Council, whose purposes are humanitarian, poverty relief or charity” (Public Welfare Donations Law Article 5).
+The Customs General Administration enacted implementing rules, under which the exemption applies only to several national-level social organizations, including the Red Cross Society of China, the All-China Women’s Federation, the China Disabled People’s Federation, the China Charity Federation, the China Primary Health Care Foundation, and the Soong Ching Ling Foundation.
 Most NPOs are excluded.

 According to other rules made by the Customs General Administration, goods are exempted from Customs Duties and VAT if (1) they are imported by scientific research institutes or schools, (2) they are directly for scientific research or education, and (3) they cannot be produced in China.